 Yes!
 The whole purpose of this grant is to help you get back in the workforce.
 We have partnered with a staffing company that has dedicated a person to work at our location exclusively with our clients.
 She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training needs.
 Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 WIOA Grant Expert

-I have over 20+ experience in higher education.
-I, too, was laid off from my job several years ago and struggled to get employed again because of ageism.
-Thankfully, I was able to get back into the workforce, but this time on the business side.
-Then I discovered the WIOA grant and knew what a godsend this could be for the unemployed or people with a low income.
-Most schools do not like working with it becase of all the bureaucracy.
+I have over 20+ experience in education.
+I was also laid off from my job several years ago and struggled to get employed again because of my age.
+Thankfully, I was able to get back into the workforce, but this time on the corporate side.
+Then I discovered the WIOA grant and knew what a godsend this could be for the unemployed or people with a limited income.
+Most schools do not like working with it becase of all the red tape.
 The regulations vary from one county to the next and are constantly changing.
 However, I have always been good at dealing with red tape.
-My experience working in career education gives me an in depth understanding of the many career options and what it takes to get placed.
+My experience working in career education gives me an in depth understanding of the many career options and what it takes to get hired.
 I now specialize in helping veterans, unemployed (and low income) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you are eligible for!

 Leave us a message